 Fast spinning tires can be dangerous.
 Forces generated by excessive wheel speeds may cause damage, or even failure, of the axle and tires.
 A tire could explode and injure someone.
 Do not spin your vehicle's wheels faster than 30 mph (48 km/h) or for longer than 30 seconds continuously without stopping when you are stuck and do not let anyone near a spinning wheel, no matter what the speed.

 SHIFT LEVER OVERRIDE

 If a malfunction occurs and the shift lever cannot be moved out of the PARK position, you can use the following procedure to temporarily move the shift lever:

-- 1. Turn the engine OFF. - 2.
-Firmly apply the parking brake.
+1. Turn the engine OFF.